stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 author-name: Jorge Andrés Guerra Landázuri
 twitter-profile: Jorge_257
 github-profile: Jagl257
 description: Software testing is necessary to check if an application behaves in an expected way.
 Sometimes it is useful to store the expected output in a separate file.
-This is how golden tests works and in this tutorial we will be using the Hspec-golden haskell library to easily create and update our golden tests.
+This is how golden tests work and in this tutorial we will be using the Hspec-golden haskell library to easily create and update our golden tests.
 ---

-The value of software testing relies on the ability to check if a determined application behaves in an appropriate way.
-Unit tests are the first level of testing and help developers detect early bugs in the code by testing each component individually.
+The value of software testing relies on the ability to check if an application behaves properly.
+Unit tests are the first layer of testing and help developers detect bugs early in the code by testing each component individually.

 For example, let's create a function that welcomes someone to this tutorial: